 Later Symptoms, as the Liver is Struggling to Function

-As liver damage progresses, you may notice more pronounced symptoms.
+As early symptoms of liver damage progresses, you may notice more pronounced symptoms.
 These include:

 - Swelling in the Legs and Abdomen: Due to fluid retention.